 If your dog is consistently consuming grass and vomiting, something is wrong.

 The first thing to do is re-evaluate your dog’s diet.
-The food that you’re feeding may be a great quality that your dog has been on for years with no previous issues but it may be time to make a change.
+The food that you’re feeding may be an excellent quality that your dog has been on for years with no previous issues, but it may be time to make a change.

 Dog Eating Grass Because They Want To

-Your dog is outside in your yard and suddenly begins to sniff and seek out grass with intention.
-Specifically, tall grass that is overgrown.
+Your dog is outside in your yard and suddenly begins to sniff and seek out grass with intention—specifically, tall, overgrown grass.

 Your dog is not frantic.
 Your dog consumes the tall grass and then moves along onto other yard business.
 This scenario boils down to your dog eating grass because they want to.